An Overview of Kōhanga Reo

 The Education Review Office (ERO) visits and reviews kōhanga reo to monitor the quality of their education and care.

 How much does kōhanga reo cost?

-If your child is aged three-, four- or five-years-old and goes to a kōhanga reo that offers 20 Hours ECE then the government will fund 20 hours of child care each week (and up to six hours a day).
+If your child is aged three-, four- or five-years-old and goes to a kōhanga reo that offers 20 Hours ECE, then the government will fund 20 hours of child care each week (for up to six hours a day).

 A Childcare Subsidy is also available to some families.